richard-fisher/ramaze/README.md

 importantly: it puts you back in control of your code.
 An example of this is the default file structure of new Ramaze projects.
 Out of the box a new project uses the MVC pattern.
 The cool thing about Ramaze however is that you're not forced to use this pattern.
-If you prever HMVC, PAC or something else you can simply apply it.
+If you prefer HMVC, PAC or something else you can simply apply it.
 Another example is the use of a database toolkit.
 Ramaze does not ship with one for a very simple reason: nobody likes the same toolkit.
 Some people prefer Sequel, others use Datamapper.
 With Ramaze you can use any tool